Follow Us Online

 • Where will each person sleep?

-• Does the person have a method of signaling in case of emergency?
+• Does each person have a method of signaling in case of emergency?

-• Does the person walking realize that extra food and water will be needed to compensate for the extra needed energy from walking?
+• Have you accounted for the extra food and water that will be needed to compensate for the extra needed energy from walking?

 Evacuating With Pets

-Evacuating a home or community is a stressful situation for many who are unprepared for this possibility.
-Following the correct protocals by having a family emergency plan, a decided meeting place, pre-established traveling routes and maps can help alleviate this tension high situation.
+Evacuating from your home can be a very stressful situation, especially for those who are unprepared for this possibility.
+Following the correct protocols by having a family emergency plan, a decided meeting place, pre-established traveling routes and maps can help alleviate some of the tension in this situation.

 I am trying to find the best area to go to even if it means reocating to the midwest.
 Please advise are the tri cities in WASHINGTON A GOOD AREA.
 OR IS IT Missouri